DougLau/earthwyrm/wyrmcast/README.md

-NOTE: as of version 0.11.2, `earthwyrm-bin` has been renamed to [WyrmCast].

-*EarthWyrm* is an open-source map server developed for the Minnesota Department of Transportation (MnDOT).
+*WyrmCast* is an open-source map server developed for the Minnesota Department of Transportation (MnDOT).
 It can serve GIS data from [OpenStreetMap] or other sources.